Father Romano Ferraro

 “Words are inadequate to describe the torment that my husband experienced before ending his life,” the widow said in a statement.
 “When Romano Ferraro abused my husband as a child, he forever broke something inside of the little boy.”

 Romano Ferraro is reported to have sexually abused children in the Dioceses of Brooklyn, Rockville Centre, Metuchen, and the Archdiocese of St. Louis.
-He was laicized in 2011 and was last reported to be in prison in Massachusetts.
+He was laicized in 2011.

 In November 2017, Ferraro’s name was added to the Diocesan website of priests laicized by the Vatican office “authorized to deal with cases involving sexual abuse of minors by a cleric.”
 In February 2019, his name was included in the Diocese of Brooklyn’s list of clergy credibly accused of sexual abuse of minors.
 His name was included in the Archdiocese of St. Louis’ list in July 2019.